thinknewdev/django-base-template/README.md

-# Django  Project Template - Bootstrap3, Allauth#
+# Django2/Django1.11 complete installer #

 ## About ##

 This template installs a fully functional Django website in just a few minutes.

-This version of the project template includes new options for Django 1.8, 1.9, 1.10 , has bootstrap3 installed and Allauth configured, and some other useful apps as well.
+Django 1.11 (for python2.7)
+Django 2 (python3)
+includes bootstrap3, Allauth, and some other useful apps.

 The goal of this template is to set up a fully functional django project in minutes, and have a clear project structure.

-The project structure:
 ```
 src                   # project root
 ├── manage.py